badbatch/graphql-box/README.md

 AST, merges the fragments and variables into the AST, enriches the AST with type IDs and type names, generates metadata to help the `CacheManager`, and returns all of that to the `Client`.

+In the browser, the `RequestParser` uses the result of an introspection query of the GraphQL schema to parse each request.

+---

 For a full list of configuration options, see the `@graphql-box/request-parser` [documentation](./packages/request-parser/README.md).

+---

-#### subscriptionsManager
+#### websocketManager

-On the client, the `subscriptionsManager` curried function return an instance of the `WebsocketManager`.
+In the browser, the `subscriptionsManager` property accepts the `websocketManager` curried function that return an instance of the `WebsocketManager`.
 The `WebsocketManager` is an optional module.

 The `WebsocketManager` takes subscriptions from the `Client` and sends them to the server through a websocket.
 When a subscription is resolved, the server sends the response back to the client through the websocket.

+##### websocket

+The `WebsocketManager` accepts an instance of a `Websocket`.
+Passing in the instance gives you more flexibility around opening and closing the socket and dealing with errors.
+The `WebsocketManager` adds its own `onmessage` callback to the instance.

+---

 For a full list of configuration options, see the `@graphql-box/websocket-manager` [documentation](./packages/websocket-manager/README.md).

+---

 #### typeIDKey